jeffbski/bench-rest/README.md

  - `verify2XX` - afterHook which fails if an operation's status code was not in 200-299 range.
 If you don't want a redirect followed, be sure to add the request option `followRedirect: false`.
 Note: by default errors are verified (greater than or equal to 400), so this would just be used when you want to make sure it is not a 3xx either.

 To create custom beforeHook or afterHook the synchronous function needs to accept an `all` object and return the same or possibly modified object.
 To exit the flow, an exception can be thrown which will be caught and emitted.
 Using these beforeHooks you can modify the next request, and using the afterHooks can verify the response and/or store data for future actions.

-The best way to keep the data separate is to use the all.env.index which will be a unique integer starting with 0 for the iteration.
-See `examples/hook.js` and `test/hooks.mocha.js`
+One way to keep state for each iteration (without using external variables) is to use the all.iterCtx object which is an empty object provided for each iteration.
+See `examples/hook.js` and `test/hooks-iter-ctx.mocha.js`

-So a preprocess, postprocess, or verification function could be written as such
+So a verification function could be written as such

 ```javascript
 function verifyData(all) {